 Focus on bioinformatics approaches for functional genomics related to DNA, RNA, and protein.
 It will provide of virus, bacteria, and human genome and bioinformatics approaches to human disease.
 A-F only.
 Pre: 610 (or equivalent) (with a minimum grade of B) or consent.
-(Spring only)

 Introduction to clinical trials.
 Topics include history, definitions/terminology, adverse events, FDA and government regulatory agencies, ethics; monitoring committees, recruitment, introduction to protocol development, basis designs.
 A-F only.
-(Fall only)

 Covers basic and advanced statistical methods utilized in clinical trials design, conduct, and data analysis.
 Topics cover statistician’s role in drug development and DSMB, statistical theory in phases I-IV clinical trial designs and analysis.
 A-F only.
 Pre: 601 (or equivalent) or consent.
-(Fall only)

 Introduces students to issues in working with complex data sets and adds the hands-on experience needed to conduct individual research using secondary databases.
 A-F only.
 Pre: (601 (or equivalent) and 650) with a minimum grade of B, which can be taken concurrently.
-(Spring only)

 Special topics in quantitative health sciences.
 Reflects special research interest of QHS faculty or guest lecturers.
 Repeatable unlimited times.
 A-F only.